zedlopez/ifm/Writing with Inform.md

 Instead of eating something in the presence of Lady Bracknell, say "Lady Bracknell disapproves thoroughly of gentlemen who snack between meals, and there are few disapprovals in this world quite so thorough as Lady Bracknell's."
 ```

 `In the presence of` means that this action takes place when Lady Bracknell is close at hand to the player.
 Most of the time that means that the player and Lady B. are in the same location, but the full answer is that Lady B. has to be what is called "in scope".
 This is the same concept used to work out what the player can refer to in most commands: for example, the command ``GIVE MUFFIN TO LADY BRACKNELL`` will be understood only if she is "in scope".
 Since it is possible to change scoping rules, the meaning of `in the presence of` may change accordingly.
-See [Understanding any, understanding rooms] for more.
+See [Scope] for more.

 `In the presence of` need not be applied to specific people.
 It can be somebody described more vaguely (`... in the presence of a woman`, say), or can just as easily be an inanimate thing (`... in the presence of the radio set`).